-Boat Length Overall Transfer Fee
+Transfer Fee

-Up to 21' \$200.00
+\$200.00

-Over 21' \$300.00
+\$300.00

-Over 26' \$500.00
+\$500.00

 Wellcraft will confirm, in writing, that the transfer of the warranty has taken place.
 After which, the transferee will be treated as the original purchaser as outlined in the Wellcraft Limited Warranty Statement.